IceLuna/Eagle/docs/source/latest_release.rst

 12. Added `Setter/Getter` of `BodyType` of ``RigidBodyComponent``.
 By default, it's static.
 So, if you want a dynamic object, you must add RigidBodyComponent first, set its body type to dynamic and only after that add any collider component, because the body type is read when a collider component is initialized and cannot be changed later.

 13. Added events and ``OnEvent()`` function to C# entity.
-Currently supported events: WindowClose, WindowResize, KeyPressed, KeyReleased, KeyTyped, MouseButtonPressed, MouseButtonReleased, MouseMoved, MouseScrolled.
+Currently supported events: WindowClose, WindowResize, WindowFocused, KeyPressed, KeyReleased, KeyTyped, MouseButtonPressed, MouseButtonReleased, MouseMoved, MouseScrolled.

 14. Added ``IsMouseHovered()`` function to Entity.
 It can be used to test if an entity is hovered.
 There's also an overload that takes 2D coords.
 It checks if an entity would be hovered if a mouse was at the given coordinates.